jordanskole/IoT/README.md

 ## Projects

 * [Mailbox](#) - can tell if there is mail, or if the postal worker has visited, and if there is mail in the mailbox
+* [Grocery Buttons/Kitchen Switches](#) - A WiFi connected device, (similar to the Amazon Button) that populates a grocery list from simple button press.
+For example, you could have 9 buttons of perishables (milk, eggs, juice, lunch meat, bread).
+Press the bread button?
+Add bread to the grocery list + red LED.
+Buy bread and mark complete in app?
+Kitchen Switch goes green.
+Press the bread button again (while green) Removes bread from list.
 * [Maggy Plant](https://github.com/jordanskole/IoT/tree/master/maggyplant) - Logs data about Heather and my plant; Maggy Plant.
 Temp, ambient light, soil moisture, humidity.
 Save notes about the plant's health.
 Indoor version of [Costa Rica Weather Station](#).
 * [Washing Machine Attachment/Puck](#) - can tell if the washer/dryer has finished
 * [Keychain/Racks](#) - can tell who is home (or at least what cars).
 Requires people hang keys on hooks.